 While North Dakotans may consider themselves members of one big community, their interests and skills are as divergent as those of their students.

-“These districts are at all different levels of implementation in terms of personalized learning for students,” says Lori Phillips, a KnowledgeWorks teaching and learning director who has been working closely with all five districts to help them determine where they are, what their next steps could be and the best course of action to achieve them.
+“These districts are at all different levels of implementation in terms of personalized learning for students,” says Lori Phillips, a KnowledgeWorks teaching and learning director who has been working closely with all the districts to help them determine where they are, what their next steps could be and the best course of action to achieve them.
 “This initiative is a great opportunity for them to be able to learn and grow as a group, to not have to go it alone.
 It’s harder to think innovatively and implement and sustain alone.”

 North Dakota is starting the work to personalize learning with a plan to sustain it.

 Kirsten Baesler, state superintendent, describes North Dakota as “one community, with a really long main street,” and she is committed to empowering teachers, district leaders, parents and community members throughout that community to support innovative approaches to learning.
 Legislation passed in 2017 with bipartisan support created a pilot program that allows public and nonpublic schools to have more local control and flexibility than they had under previous law and opened the door for innovative, student-centered learning opportunities with local and state-level support and oversight.